S-Abdelnabi/Fact-Saboteurs/kgat/retrieval/readme.md

 ## Running the retrieval model without attacks

 - This step retrieves evidence given claims (baseline - no attacks).
-It yields the files in *preattack_retrieval_formatted*.
+It yields the files in *preattack_retrieval_formatted* data directory.
 - The output is used for predictions later (baseline), or to run the attacks on the retrieved results.

 ```